-From the mid-1940s through the 1970s, Mexico generally enjoyed considerable economic growth, especially in industry and petroleum (oil).
-In the 1980s global oil prices fell and the Mexican economy built up a large international debt.
+From the mid-1940s through the 1970s, Mexico’s economy grew considerably, especially in industry and petroleum (oil).
+In the 1980s, global oil prices fell, and the Mexican economy suffered a large international debt.
 The economy recovered but went into recession in 2001, mainly because of the economic downturn in the United States.

 The Mexican government plays a major role in planning the economy.
-The government owns and operates some basic industries (including petroleum), but the number of state-owned enterprises has fallen since the 1980s.
+The government owns and operates some basic industries (including petroleum), but the number of state-owned enterprises has fallen.

-About 20% of the country's workers are farmers.
-Agriculture in Mexico depends largely on extensive irrigation.
-Mexico produces a wide variety of agricultural products, including corn, wheat, soybeans, rice, beans, cotton, coffee, fruit, sugar, and tomatoes.
+About 20% of the workers are farmers.
+Agriculture in Mexico depends largely on wide-spread irrigation to produce corn, wheat, rice, beans, cotton, coffee, fruit, sugar, and tomatoes.
 Livestock, dairy farming, and fishing are also significant economic activities.

-Mexico is among the world's leading producers of many minerals, including silver, copper, gold, lead, zinc, and natural gas, and its petroleum reserves are one of its most valuable assets.
+Mexico is a world-leading producer of many minerals, including silver, copper, gold, lead, zinc, and natural gas.
+Its petroleum reserves are a valuable asset.
 Diversification of industry since the 1980s has helped to keep Mexico's trade economy from being dependent on a single export.

 Until recently, the annual value of Mexico's imports was much higher than the value of its exports.
-The United States is by far the largest trade partner, followed by China, Japan, Canada, and the European Union nations.
+The United States is Mexico’s largest trade partner, followed by China and Japan.

 Source: Mexico Overview: Economy